 Is flipping land in Florida a good idea?

 The average price for land listing, encompassing ranch, farms, and other different land properties is $474,077.
 This isn’t a small amount by any means.

 In fact, you can’t actually call it flipping land in Florida in the truest sense of the concept as the land value of Florida is already quite high.
 Land flipping is supposed to mean buying properties at a rate 5% to 30% lower than the market value.

 A flipper would be able to sell the same land at 80% of the market value.
 The rising interest in Florida’s land could allow them to sell higher than the market value too.

 If the landowners are smart, they would at least demand upward of 30% of the current market price.
 However, you have to remember the person selling the land is already in a hurry to get rid of it.
 As long as you have good negotiation skills, you can bring down the price by up to 30%.

-The high availability of land also means the owners are aware of investors having plenty of options to buy land from elsewhere.
+The high availability of land for sale also means the owners are aware of investors having plenty of options to buy land from elsewhere.
 If they’re in need of quick cash, as they often are, they will sell the land at a reasonable amount.